-This section highlights the big stories of the day in a daily snapshot, capturing two or three days at a time.
+This section tries to highlight the big stories of the day in a daily snapshot, capturing a few days at a time through curated Tweets.

 For a more detailed narrative archive, see Month-by-Month.

 As Black History Month begins, our collective history tragically repeats yet again.
 The funeral of Tyre Nichols, who died after a brutal beating by police, took place today in Memphis.

 Vice-President Kamala Harris attended, at the invitation of the family, as did relatives of George Floyd and Breanna Taylor, also killed by police in 2020.
 The latest tragedy has revived pressure for progress on police reform and VP Harris urged Congress to pass the George Floyd Justice in Policing Act.
 President Biden will meet with leaders of the Congressional Black Caucus tomorrow to discuss potential legislative steps forward.